The Ten Commandments (1956 film): Release

 Cecil B. DeMille promoted the film by placing Ten Commandment monuments as a publicity stunt for the film in cities across the United States.
+DeMille and Paramount executives attended the film's sneak preview, which took place at the Centre Theater in Salt Lake City, Utah, in August 1956.
+The print shown at the preview ran 3 hours and 49 minutes (10 minutes longer than the final cut).

 The Ten Commandments premiered at New York City's Criterion Theatre on November 8, 1956.
-Among those who attended the premiere were Cecil B. DeMille and his eldest child, Cecilia DeMille Harper; Charlton Heston and his wife, Lydia Clarke; Yul Brynner; Anne Baxter; Edward G. Robinson; Yvonne De Carlo and her husband, Bob Morgan; Martha Scott and her husband, Mel Powell, and son, Carleton Alsop; William Holden and his wife, Brenda Marshall; John Wayne and his wife, Pilar Pallete; Tony Curtis and his wife, Janet Leigh; and Paramount Pictures president Barney Balaban.
+Described as "one of the most tumultuous film openings in years", the event was covered on television and radio by Dave Garroway's Today and Tex McCrary and Jinx Falkenberg's show.
+Among the cast and crew members (and their relatives) who attended the premiere were Cecil B. DeMille and his eldest child, Cecilia DeMille Harper; Charlton Heston and his wife, Lydia Clarke; Yul Brynner; Anne Baxter; Edward G. Robinson; Yvonne De Carlo and her husband, Bob Morgan; Martha Scott and her husband, Mel Powell, and son, Carleton Alsop; and Olive Deering.
+The list of other actors and entertainment personalities who went to the New York opening included William Holden, Brenda Marshall, John Wayne, Pilar Pallete, Tony Curtis, Janet Leigh, William Boyd, Katherine Cornell, Marlene Dietrich, John Forsythe, Arlene Francis, Celeste Holm, Bob Hope, Dorothy Kilgallen, Bert Lahr, Ed Sullivan, and Sophie Tucker.

+The film had its Hollywood premiere at the Stanley Warner Beverly Hills Theatre on November 14, 1956.
+DeMille, Heston, Brynner, Baxter, and De Carlo also attended this opening, which included televised interviews with the stars.
+Clark Gable, Kay Williams, Eddie Fisher, and Debbie Reynolds were some of the celebrities who saw the film at its West Coast debut.

 It played on a roadshow basis with reserved seating until mid-1958, when it finally entered general release.

 The Ten Commandments was re-released in 1966 and 1972, and one more time in 1989.
 The 1972 and 1989 re-issues included 70mm and 35mm prints that reframed the picture's aspect ratio to 2.20:1 and 2.39:1, respectively, cropping the top and bottom of the picture's original 1.85:1 aspect ratio.
 The Ten Commandments was released on DVD on March 30, 1999; March 9, 2004, as a Special Collector's Edition; and March 29, 2011, as a Special edition and Standard edition.
-The Ten Commandments received a 4K UHD Blu-Ray release on March 30, 2021.
+The Ten Commandments received a 4K UHD Blu-ray release on March 30, 2021.